 Without a State to plan the economy, Communism doesn’t scale.
 Most tribal societies across history practiced some version of what Marx called “primitive Communism.”
 What Marx and the early communists missed was the concept of social currency.

 There’s a whole tangent about how incredibly racist and inherently imperialist Hegel and Marx’s dialectical view of history is.
 Indigenous people are not less “advanced” than industrial capitalist or Marxist societies that destroy the earth and render the vast majority slaves.
-Dialectics are inherently eurocentric and racist as a way of understanding history because they assume forward progress and that European forms of economy and governance were more advanced.
+Dialectics are inherently eurocentric and racist as a way of understanding history because they assume forward progress and that European forms of economy and governance are more advanced.

 Back to the concept of social currency, in anthropological terms a social currency is not a physical currency that is exchanged.
 It’s the way people in small societies based on mutual aid – whether tribes or villages – keep track of who helps and who is a freeloader.
 Freeloaders may be tolerated in the short term, but they will rapidly be encouraged to contribute to the general welfare.
 Those who do not respond to polite hints will find the reminders get more forceful.
 Eventually culminating in eviction and exile.
 (Note that in most tribal gift economies that aren’t facing extreme scarcity, disabled people and the elderly are not treated as freeloaders and are cared for and contribute as they are able.).
 But this sort of social currency, which is required in order to make the gift economies of so-called “primitive” communism work, is only possible in small communities where everyone knows each other and can easily mentally track who contributes what.
 The moment you scale up to towns or cities, gift economies break down.